How We Help

 click here to download our Voyage Beads guide

-The Parent Advocate provides each new family with a CURE Comfort Bag.
+The Parent Advocates provide each new family with a CURE Comfort Bag.
 These bags contain the Parent/Child Handbook, a “Comfort Kit” with toiletries for an overnight stay, a blanket, teddy bear and other items to help them and their child through those first difficult hours and days.

-CURE budgets more than $20,000 annually to help each and every family who is fighting childhood cancer or chronic blood disorder cover their parking expenses while visiting their child in the hospital.
+CURE provides parking passes to help each and every family who is fighting childhood cancer or chronic blood disorder so they never have to worry about parking when visiting their child in the hospital or attending essential appointments.
 When a child is hospitalized, parents are provided with parking vouchers for as long and as often as their child is an inpatient.

 In addition, a parking voucher is provided to parents during each outpatient/clinic visit.

 The parking voucher program has been an enormous source of financial relief as hospitalizations can often last a month or longer, creating a huge financial burden for many families.
 CURE’s parking program saves families up to $60,000.00 annually.

 CURE Resource Library furnished by the John F. Wegman Fund

 The CURE Office is home to many books and resources that are free for our families to use.
 We have books available for families to take home and read, some to keep and some to borrow.
 We have a wide selection of books in which we have one or two copies of.
 We have multiple copies of the following books:

 Learning to Dance in the Rain by Rachel A. Ormsby

 I Want to Grow Hair, I Want to Grow Up, I Want to go to Boise by Erma Bombeck